sebatey/cis298assignment2/README.md

 Create a temperature converter application.
 The application should look like the screen shots I have provided.
 The application should do the calculation and display the formula that was used to do the calculation.
-The calculation of the conversion should take place in a seperate class The application should handle errors gracefully.
+The calculation of the conversion should take place in a separate class The application should handle errors gracefully.
 The application should have a different layout for landscape form that looks like the one pictured here.
-The application must retain it's information on the screen when rotated to lanscape.
+The application must retain it's information on the screen when rotated to landscape.

 Solution Requirements:

-* Seperate class for calculation
+* Separate class for calculation
 * Handle errors gracefully
+* Display Formula and Answer
-* Seperate Layout for landscape
+* Separate Layout for landscape
 * Retain information across rotation

 ![alt text](http://barnesbrothers.homeserver.com/cis298/assignmentImages/assignment2a.jpg "Application Portrait Layout")